onqtam/headjack/src/topics.md

 reward systems - the god protocol

+snapping humanity on the right trajectory - the god machine, recursive relevance realization

 The fairness protocol - transparency, accountability, skin in the game, inquiry

 Metasystem transition - the emergence, through evolution, of a higher level of organization or control.